eanplatter/forked/README.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/kentcdodds">@kentcdodds</a> Now wouldn&#39;t it be cool, if you could go into a repo in your node_modules and run `npm fork` and it would fork it on github.</p>&mdash; Merrick Christensen (@iammerrick) <a href="https://twitter.com/iammerrick/status/717194650629476353">April 5, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-made it so.
+Made it so.

 # Getting Started

-First, you need an access token from github so forked can log out in you can find instructions for that [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+First, you need an access token from github so forked can log in.
+You can find instructions for that [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

 Then add it to your `.bashrc` file, or whatever you use to manage your env variables:
 ```